 Grades represent a judgment by the instructor, and although they do not always represent a perfect judgment, they are devices for measuring and reporting progress and achievement.
 Grades aid students in determining their individual strengths and weaknesses; they may also be incentives to greater academic growth.
 Academic grades are not directly dependent upon behavior and are never lowered for disciplinary reasons.
 Letter grades are not given for citizenship.

 A comment code is used to indicate a student's status or progress as it pertains to attendance, attitude, and general conduct.

-- "A" Indicates superior proficiency and achievement - "B" Indicates above average proficiency and achievement - "C" Indicates satisfactory proficiency and achievement - "D" Indicates minimum proficiency and achievement -- credit given - "F" Unacceptable work -- no credit given.
+- A Indicates superior proficiency and achievement - B Indicates above average proficiency and achievement - C Indicates satisfactory proficiency and achievement - D Indicates minimum proficiency and achievement credit given - F Unacceptable work no credit given.

-Teachers may assign "pluses" and "minuses" at their discretion within each grade range.
-For the regular GPA, Jesuit uses a non-weighted 4.0 grade system as defined here:
+Teachers may assign pluses (+) and minuses (-) at their discretion within each grade range.
+For the regular GPA, Jesuit uses a non-weighted 4.0 grade system as defined below:

-A+ 4.0 А 4.0 A- 3.7
+A+ 4.3 A 4.0 A - 3.7

-B+ 3.3 В 3.0 B- 2.7
+B+ 3.3 В 3.0 В- 2.7

-C+ 2.3 С 2.0 C- 1.7
+C+ 2.3 C 2.0 C- 1.7

-D+ 1.3 D 1.0 D- 0.7
+D+ 1.3 D 1.0 D - 0.7

-F (no cred lit given)
+F F (no credit given)

+Regular GPA's cannot exceed 4.0.
 Jesuit also uses a fully-weighted grade system to calculate an "Honors" GPA.
-In this system, all courses designated "Advanced Placement" (AP), "Accelerated" (XL), "Honors" (H) are given an additional grade point for the purpose of determining a student's "Honors" GPA, and an A+ is 5.3 No additional grade point is given for a "D" or an "F".
+In this system, all courses designated "Advanced Placement" (AP), "Accelerated" (XL), or "Honors" (H) are given an additional grade point for the purpose of determining a student's "Honors" GPA and an A+ is 5.3 No additional grade point is given for a "D" or an "F."